- United States

 - Czech Republic

 - Medal Round: Best of the Projected 2022 Olympic Rosters

 Over the years, Switzerland has produced a handful of underdog teams who have surprised at Olympic and other international tournaments.
 At the 2022 Winter Olympics, the Swiss could very well likely continue that trend.

-With the expectation that NHL players will be able to participate in the next two Winter Olympics, Switzerland could have a few intriguing NHL players available to them, with Timo Meier and Roman Josi being the most notable.
+With the expectation that NHL players will be able to participate in the next two Winter Olympics, Switzerland could have a few intriguing skaters available to them, with Timo Meier and Roman Josi being the most notable.
 With that being said, let’s take a look at what the Swiss Olympic team could look like in 2022.

 Switzerland’s Projected 2022 Olympic Roster

 Here’s an early look at how Switzerland’s roster could shape up for the next Winter Games.

 |Mirco Mueller||Ramon Untersander|

 Despite rostering a handful of players from Switzerland’s top league, this could be one of the most inexperienced rosters when it comes to international tournaments.

 - Players from 2014 Olympic Games: 7